opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration06.md

 ----

-PostgreSQL does not verify single quotation marks.
+OpenGauss does not verify single quotation marks.

 ----